-Today Susan is the Contemplative Ministry Lead at Hillhurst United Church in Calgary, a church which has grown substantially in the past eleven years.
-She holds the post in a weekly meditation/reflection gathering called DAYBREAK, offers spiritual direction to both individuals and small groups, and advocates for contemplative spirituality: at a recent congregational meeting, contemplative spirituality was named as part of the community’s vision and mandate.
+Susan became the Contemplative Ministry Lead at Hillhurst United Church in Calgary, a church which has grown substantially in the past dozen years or more.
+She held the post in a weekly meditation/reflection gathering called DAYBREAK, offered spiritual direction to both individuals and small groups, and advocated for contemplative spirituality: at a recent congregational meeting, contemplative spirituality was named as part of the community’s vision and mandate.
 In 2015, Susan also co-wrote Fishing Tips: How Curiosity Transformed a Community of Faith with Hillhurst’s lead minister, John Pentland.
 A second joint writing project exploring ‘spiritual and religious’ is in the exploration and discovery phase.

-Susan is most drawn to the practice of presence, which she experiences and understands as “prayer unceasing.’’
+Susan now lives in Bragg Creek, Alberta.
+She is most drawn to the practice of presence, which she experiences and understands as “prayer unceasing.’’
 She is committed to the manifestation of a “new monasticism” in the world which speaks to Archbishop Rowan Williams’ statement about the contemplative life being a “deeply revolutionary matter,” offering tremendous hope in this, she says.
 For Susan, the heart of the matter is a transformed perception that frees the heart of fear and opens the heart and mind to the spiritual presences of Silence, Love and an authentic creative impulse that manifests through us and into the world in all manners and ways.

 We thank Susan heartily for her gracious sharing of how the Wisdom work and teaching is being so generatively expressed and helping to transform many lives in both the Calgary area and world beyond.